Resources for Entering Students

 (Only optional for MDiv or MTS students with previous religious studies coursework)

-If you are an incoming MDiv or MTS student and if you have completed significant coursework in Hebrew Bible (Old Testament), New Testament, Church History, or Theology, you may apply for Advanced Standing in those disciplines and with reference to four Intro Courses (Hebrew Bible, New Testament, Intro to Christian Traditions, and Christianity Engaging Modernity).
+If you are an incoming MDiv or MTS student who has completed significant coursework in Hebrew Bible (Old Testament), New Testament, Church History, or Theology, you may apply for Advanced Standing in those disciplines and with reference to four Intro Courses (Hebrew Bible, New Testament, Intro to Christian Traditions, and Christianity Engaging Modernity).
 Advanced Standing means that, instead of taking one of those four introductory-level classes, you could take an advanced course instead.
 For example, instead of “Intro to New Testament” you could choose to take “Jesus in the Gospels.”
 Please note: this does not reduce the number of credit hours you must take in your program, but rather allows you to customize your curriculum toward more advanced coursework.

 Register for Classes

 In order to be eligible to register, you must have confirmed your admission in the online application system (step one of this checklist) so you are listed as an official entering student.
 You will receive an email from the School of Theology guiding you through the steps of registration.
 This email is sent approximately mid-July for those matriculating in the fall.
 Spring matriculating students register closer to Spring Orientation Day.